Damwâld: History

 The present day village of Damwâld is a merged place of three older villages, merged in 1971.
 The three villages were; Dantumawoude (Dantumawâld), Akkerwoude (Ikkerwâld) and Murmerwoude (Moarrewâld).
 But it was in the 19th century that the villages started really growing together already.
 From the second half of that century the buildings strongly densified and in 1880 along the Murmerlaan (later named the Haadwei) the first tram track of Friesland was opened, a horse track.

 The municipality decided to move the town hall to Murmerwoude.
 Up until 1881 this was located in the village of Rinsumageast.
-The move was a bit surprising considering the fact that Murmerwoude was the smallest of the three villages and Dantumawoude which the municipality is named after had a bit of higher status with a history of noble stone house (stins) and the then called village of Zwaagwesteinde (De Westereen) having the biggest population.
+The move was a bit surprising considering the fact that Murmerwoude was the smallest of the three villages and Dantumawoude which the municipality is named after had a bit of higher status with a history of noble stone house (stins) and the village of De Westereen having the biggest population.
 In that village al lot of people where claiming that's the reason why the town hall should have moved to there.
 But it never happened.
 The town hall in Murmerwoude had been renovated a number of times but eventually, around 1970, the municipality decided that the town hall will be moved to stately stins of Rinsmastate in Driezum.